 Virgin snow blankets the mountain in every direction and far below, people look like ants against the vast snowy canvass.

-You can participate in fun activities like snow tubing, sledding, try the Flying Fox or go skiing or snowboarding.
+You can participate in fun activities in the Jungfrau ski region like snow tubing, sledding, try the Flying Fox or go skiing or snowboarding.

 We walk through a long tunnel out onto the Aletsch Glacier, where there is a hive of activity.